Your Guide to the Sacred Balinese Purification Ceremony: What to Expect & The Best Tours

 It could be insecurities holding you back from pursuing your dreams, unhealthy attachments preventing you from stepping into your higher self, or traumas from past experiences that you’re finally ready to release.

-What to Bring for The Ritual
+What to Pack for The Ritual

 Make sure to bring a swimsuit, as they will provide you with a different cover-up to wear during the ritual itself (which is not the same as the traditional outfit they give you at the beginning).